 2. Brush up on the Artists and Schedule

 Music in the Trees is focused on two things: red pines and music.
 We’ll get to the red pines in our next point, but make sure to brush up on the musicians and schedule!
-Saturday, August 19th, and Sunday, August 20th feature largely different sets of different artists.
-To learn about who’s playing when, you can see the schedule below, or read our full lineup here
+Saturday, August 17th, and Sunday, August 18th feature largely different sets of different artists.
+To learn about who’s playing when, take a look at the schedule linked below.

 3. Learn About the Red Pine Grove